srobo/volunteer-emails/SR2024/2024-01-24-competition-sign-up-form.md

 The competition will take place at the University of Southampton on April 13th & 14th, with optional set-up days on the 11th & 12th.
 We'd love it if you could volunteer any time you can to help things run smoothly!

-Teams have been diligently building their robots for 6 months to match their wits against other teams at this grand finale, - and we need **you** to make it happen!
+Teams have been diligently building their robots for 6 months to match their wits against other teams at this grand finale — and we need **you** to make it happen!

 We try hard to make this event as exciting as possible.
 Not only for the competitors, but also the volunteers, too.
 We'll ensure you have a fulfilling and memorable weekend, without causing too much stress.